Skip to main content

 For information and counselling before getting pregnant, contact the IWK Perinatal Centre.

-Where can I get help with breastfeeding?
+Where can I get help with breast/chestfeeding?

-All of the Registered Nurses that work in the Maternal and Newborn Care Program can assist you with breastfeeding - whether you are just learning about breastfeeding before your baby is born, or if you are an experienced parent.
-At night, you can call the Family and Newborn Unit at (902) 470-7135.
-The Public Health Nurses and Parent Resource Centres in your area also can help you.The Public Health Nurses and Parent Resource Centres in your area also can help you.
+You will be supported with breast/chestfeeding both during and after your pregnancy by staff in the Women's and Newborn Health Program - whether you are just learning about breast/chestfeeding before your baby is born, or if you are an experienced parent.
+Public Health Nurses and Family Resource Centres in your area can also help you.

 I need medical care for my pregnancy.
 How can I get it?